boginw/P5/report/2 Iteration 1/Hardware Analysis/Large Servo Motor.md

 Table: RPM Test results {#tbl:torqueMotorRPM}

 Taking the lower bound of the 160 - 170 RPM from the specificaton, these motors look to be close to it.
-The percentage difference is shown +@eq:rpmPercent1 and +@eq:rpmPercent2.
+The percentage difference is shown in +@eq:rpmPercent1 and +@eq:rpmPercent2.

 $$ \frac{156,06-160}{160} = -2,4625\% $$ {#eq:rpmPercent1}